LesleyLai/digital-garden/content/Concepts/a one dimension case study of Monte Carlo integration and importance sampling.md

   - math/sampling
 ---

-# A One Dimension case Study of Monte Carlo Integration

 This is a one dimensional case study of Monte Carlo integration from the [[ray tracing the rest of your life|Ray Tracing: the Rest of Your Life]] book.

 Let' s look at an integral: